Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 Traveling by plane for an extended trip (especially with children) takes a little different planning.

 For example, Europe for 3 weeks was a tricky trip.
-I want to share how we went and ate well (5-10 raw vegs/fruits daily) without hassle or excessive expense.
+I want to share how we went and ate well (5-10 raw vegetables/fruits daily) without hassle or excessive expense.

 We had no green smoothies as a crutch because you don’t go to little European hotels with an appliance, nor will an appliance company cover your warranty if you blow it out with the weird plugs in various countries.

-Plus, we had flights from Venice to Barcelona, and Barcelona to Paris, with strict weight requirements.
+Plus, we had a few flights with strict weight requirements.
 A turbo blender is just too much weight.

 We packed these healthy travel food options in our suitcases to take with us.